 Tüüne Kristin Vaikla, Urmo Vaikla (Vaikla Stuudio OÜ)

 Mudaravila Investeeringud OÜ

-Pärnu is arguably the most important summer resort in Estonia.
-Known for its healthcare and recreational facilities for more than a century, the town in South-Western Estonia has several architectural masterpieces from different periods.
-The number of those buildings recently increased with the opening of a contemporary addition to the historical neo-classical Mud Baths building (built in 1926-1927).
+Pärnu is the most important resort town in Estonia.
+Known for its healthcare and recreational facilities starting in the days of the Czars, the town in South-Western Estonia has several architectural masterpieces from different periods.
+The number of such buildings was increased with the opening of a contemporary addition to the historic neoclassical Mud Baths building (built in 1926-1927).
 The old building is one of the most iconic resort buildings in the town.

-Bright exteriors of the contemporary extension have a delicate, almost tranquilizing quality.
-Due to its inverted facade on the ground-floor, the solid mass seems to be floating in the air.
-Interior solutions were worked out in close collaboration with interior architects, aiming at the highest quality, yet refraining from pompous luxuriousness.
+Bright exteriors of the contemporary extension have a delicate, almost tranquil quality.
+Due to its inverted facade on the Ground floor, the solid mass seems to be floating in the air.
+Interior solutions were designed in close collaboration with interior architects, aiming at the highest quality, yet refraining from pompous luxuriousness.

-The historical building houses a day spa with pools, a quiet spa, body treatment rooms, a health center and 4 hotel rooms.
-The extension added on the sea-facing façade houses a restaurant, reception area and conference room on the ground floor and 68 hotel rooms on the first and second floors.
+The historic building houses a day spa with pools, a quiet spa, body treatment rooms, a health centre and 4 hotel rooms.
+The extension added on the sea-facing façade houses a restaurant, reception area and conference room on the Ground floor and 68 hotel rooms on the first and second floors.